 Good concealers can be tough to find as your skin ages, especially when used on that super thin skin under the eye.
 Remember even the best concealer can only do so much.

-When I ask my clients what is their biggest area of concern, the eye area is mentioned frequently.
+When I ask my clients what’s their biggest area of concern, the eye area is mentioned frequently.
 Whether it’s dark under eye circles, eye bags, puffiness, or wrinkles, a good concealer can help take the focus off those issues.

 My Top 4 Concealers

 If your under eye area tends to be crepey, this might be a little too heavy.
 I recommend hydrating the area well before using.
-You can also thin it out with a lighter weight concealer.
+You can also thin it out with a lighter weight concealer or my favorite Becca Under Eye Brightening Corrector.

-BY TERRY Stylo-Expert Click Stick– This has become my new favorite, not only for coverage but because it is half the price of Clé de Peau.
-I love that it is the same stick style packaging as the previous option.
+BY TERRY Stylo-Expert Click Stick– This has become my new favorite, not only for coverage but because it’s half the price of Clé de Peau.
+I love that it’s the same stick style packaging as the previous option.
 It covers extremely well yet is not quite as thick.

 Bobbi Brown Intensive Skin Serum Corrector- Don’t let the lighter texture fool you, this concealer has great coverage.
 Because of the weightless texture, this makes the best option if your under eye area is very crepey, while it’s able to disguise blemishes all over.